JCSDA/jedi-stack/README.md

 See the [section below](#MacPython) for instructions to install python on the Mac.

 Your Mac should have come with Clang compilers for C and C++ pre-installed, so in this scheme you are adding in gfortran (GNU) for compiling Fortran code.
-Once you have finished with the brew install commands, make sure to set OPT in your environment as described below.
+Once you have finished with the brew install commands, make sure to set `JEDI_OPT` in your environment as described below.

-If you're on an HPC system you can largely skip this step (but you still need to set the **OPT** environment variable, see below) because most of these packages are probably already installed and available.
+If you're on an HPC system you can largely skip this step (but you still need to set the **JEDI_OPT** environment variable, see below) because most of these packages are probably already installed and available.
 However, there are a few items that you may wish to add by loading the appropriate modules (if they exist) - for example:
 ```
 module load doxygen git-lfs
 ```
 Note, however, if you are using [JEDI Modules](https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/developer/jedi_environment/modules.html) you do not have to worry about this (or indeed, about this repository in general) - the JEDI team will make sure that the modules provided will include the packages you need.

-**IMPORTANT:** Another reponsibility of the `setup_environment.sh` script is to define the OPT environment variable.
+**IMPORTANT:** Another reponsibility of the `setup_environment.sh` script is to define the `JEDI_OPT` environment variable.
 This is needed both for the build and to allow users to load the JEDI modules after you build them.
-This specifies where the modules will be installed, with a default value of `OPT=/opt/modules`.
+This specifies where the modules will be installed, with a default value of `JEDI_OPT=/opt/modules`.
 Note that this default value normally requires root permission so you would have to set the `USE_SUDO` flag (see Step 2).
-If you do not have root privileges (e.g. on an HPC system), you may wish to install your modules in a home or work directory, e.g. `OPT=$HOME/opt/modules`.
+If you do not have root privileges (e.g. on an HPC system), you may wish to install your modules in a home or work directory, e.g. `JEDI_OPT=$HOME/opt/modules`.

-OPT needs to be set in order to complete Steps 2-4.
+`JEDI_OPT` needs to be set in order to complete Steps 2-4.
 But, it also needs to be set in order for users to use the modules.
-For this reason, the `module_setup.sh` script also modifies bashrc and cshrc initialization scripts so that OPT is defined and Lmod is initialized properly when users log in.
+For this reason, the `module_setup.sh` script also modifies bashrc and cshrc initialization scripts so that `JEDI_OPT` is defined and Lmod is initialized properly when users log in.

 ## Step 2: Configure Build